gilliganondata/speedtest-log/README.md

 The Shiny app is more interactive and allows subsetting the data using a simple slider.
 And, it supports some simple adjustments to the visualization: turning on/off the quartile bands.

-It also includes a plot by hour-of-day (my son pointed theorized that bandwidth may vary based on peak usage times, similar to electricity).
+It also includes a plot by hour-of-day (my son theorized that bandwidth may vary based on peak usage times, similar to electricity).

 ![](images/shiny-download.png)